ai4life-opencalls/oc2_project_23/README.md

 [FIJI](https://imagej.net/plugins/care) and
 [KNIME](https://www.knime.com/).

-The researchers applied to the Open Call with an existing [CARE](https://csbdeep.bioimagecomputing.com/tools/care/) pipeline, training a U-Net like model on synthetic low-resolution / expanded high-resolution pairs, achieving good performance on pre-expansion data.
+The researchers applied to the Open Call with an existing [CARE](https://csbdeep.bioimagecomputing.com/tools/care/) pipeline, training a UNet like model on synthetic low-resolution / expanded high-resolution pairs, achieving good performance on pre-expansion data.

 Alongside CARE, we also evaluated newer generative approaches designed to provide both restoration and uncertainty estimation.